 If your business has been building its web presence properly, the Google Panda 4.0 and Pay Day Loan algorithm updates should only help your business appear higher in search engine rankings.
 If you or your marketing agency have been using proper, healthy, white hat SEO tactics, then your website and your business should not be affected negatively.
 This update was specifically targeting spam generating websites, including content farms and other black hat websites.

 How do I know if my website has been affected?

 Some of you may be wondering how you can tell if your website has been penalized by the Google updates.
 The best way to check if your website is still in good health is to view your Google Analytics reports.
 Google Analytics can give you insight into whether your website traffic has dropped dramatically over the past few days.
 If you haven’t noticed a significant change, your website and business should be fine.

 Another way to check is to do a quick search for your traffic generating keywords on Google.
 If you’ve been monitoring your websites keyword rankings, then you should quickly be able to discover whether your website has been affected.
 Keep in mind that minor keyword ranking shifts are normal, but if your website has fallen by a few pages, your website has likely been affected.
-If you haven’t been monitoring your keywords, you can get started by using our “Check My SEO” tool or contacting us for a more comprehensive audit of your website.

 Help!
 The updates have bumped my website from Google!
 What do I do now?